-- 1 The amounts shown under the heading "Benefits and other Emoluments" represent the taxable benefit based on car provision/allowances, amounts due in respect of pension contributions where direct payment into the pension were limited by legislation, private medical benefit and the severance package provided for the Deputy Chief Executive. - 2 The amounts represent the contributions made on behalf of the Executive Directors to the defined contribution pension scheme. £8,100 of the contribution for D R Macgregor actually relates to a bonus sacrifice payment made in relation to 2018 performance.
+- 1 The amounts shown under the heading "Benefits and other Emoluments" represent the taxable benefit based on car allowances, amounts due in respect of pension contributions where direct payment into the pension were limited by legislation and private medical benefit. - 2 The amounts represent the contributions made on behalf of the Executive Directors to the defined contribution pension scheme.